3d-perception-lab/3d-perception-lab.github.io/content/_index.md

 Feel free to [contact us](/contact) for additional information, collaboration opportunities or any other query!

 ## News
-- **18 Nov 2024:** Our article "Depth-Visual..." has been published in the IEEE Robotics and Automation Letters!
+- **18 Nov 2024:** Our article "Depth-Visual-Inertial Mapping System for Robust Indoor 3D Reconstruction" has been published in the IEEE Robotics and Automation Letters!
 - **15 Nov 2024:** The page dedicated to the [DEFRA-TaMaCare](/research/projects/tamacare/) project is now live.
 - **13 Nov 2024:** Website online!
 Some sections are still under construction.
 Expect changes in the coming weeks.